-This guide helps you to determine and solve problems encountered when installing Ndless v3.6.
-Ndless is currently not compatible with OS v3.9, but the DowngradeFix 3.9 tool can be used to downgrade to OS v3.6.
+This guide helps you to determine and solve problems encountered when installing Ndless v3.6 or Ndless v3.9.

 You can post a message to ask for help if you can’t find what’s wrong with your installation.

 Note that HW-S models are not compatible with Ndless 3.6 / OS 3.6.
 Ndless 3.9. / OS >= 3.9.1 is required.
 You can find your hardware revision on the back of the calculator (the last letter).

 For Ndless 3.6 : Recommended for hardware < HW-S